top of page

 That said, many engagements resemble approximately 1-2 days per week of executive-level leadership over a defined period, often 9–12 months*.
 Goals, scope, and expectations are agreed upon up front so the arrangement is clear, disciplined, and aligned with both budget and mission.

-Clients consistently value the rapid ramp-up, adaptability, and clarity that come from having an experienced fundraising leader alongside them—allowing staff and boards to focus on higher-value work sooner.
+Clients consistently value the rapid ramp-up, adaptability, and clarity that come from having an experienced fundraising leader alongside them.

 *Timeframe and scope varies, contact us to discuss options that work for you.